 Users

-Finally, the users section shows recent matches in the audience from filters setup for it, and transactions that have resulted from them.
+Finally, the users section shows recent matches in the audience from filters set up for it, and transactions that have resulted from them.

 When viewing either one, Superwall will show which placement resulted in the paywall being presented (recent matches), and which placement led to a conversion (transactions).